-Beginners or inexperienced anglers have problems with fishing line.
+Beginners or inexperienced anglers have problems with the fishing line.
 Taking a few steps on how to avoid fishing line problems will help.
 Anglers lacking experience make a few common mistakes putting the line on the reel.
-Some times it is the line itself.
+Sometimes it is the line itself.
 I will explain the common issues and how to correct the problems.

 The first step is choosing the right line.
 The various types of lines perform better in certain situations.
 Braided line has no stretch, fluorocarbon has a little, and mono has more stretch.
 The abrasion characteristics are different with each line.
 Consider all the characteristics of the line.
 Then decide which line is best for how you fish.

 Choosing the Right Line To Avoid Fishing Line Problems

 The line matters to avoid problems.
 Monofilament and fluorocarbon lines have memory.
 These lines form coils from being on a spool.
 The larger the diameter increases the coiling effect.
 There are methods to reduce the coiling in the line.

 The correct amount and diameter need to be placed on a reel.
 Line too heavy leads to looping.
 Having too much and the line springs off the spool.
 Having too little line affects casting.

 This applies to all types of lines and reels.
 The line and reel size need to match.
 This is why the diameter is important.
 If you need more strength braided line is the better choice.

 These lines will have memory and you need to contend with the looping it causes.
 Placing the line in warm water helps loosen the coils.
 As a result, memory is reduced for a short time.
 This makes spooling new line on the reel easier.